 Remember, eating out is supposed to be fun.
-Enjoy all the restaurants that Fort Collins has to offer.
-Indulge now and then.
-But moderation is the key.
+Enjoy the variety of Fort Collins restaurants!
+Indulge now and then, but moderation is the key.
 Consider these tips for healthy restaurant eating and feel good about your diet choices while your taste buds stay excited.

 You must log in to post a comment.